php - Convert microtime(true) to javascript date object

 Additional Information:

-Link To Answer People are also looking for solutions of the problem: mark bundle as not supporting multiuse
+Link To Answer People are also looking for solutions of the problem: the requested url was not found on this server. xampp

 Didn't find the answer?